netreconlab/hipaa-postgres/README.md

 The [CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit) app uses this image alongise parse-hipaa and [ParseCareKit](https://github.com/netreconlab/ParseCareKit).

-You can learn more about configuring hipaa-postgres [here]().

 **Use at your own risk.
 There is not promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**

 ## Images
-Images of parse-hipaa are automatically built for your convenience.
+Multiple images are automatically built for your convenience.
 Images can be found at the following locations:
 - [Docker - Hosted on Docker Hub](https://hub.docker.com/r/netreconlab/hipaa-postgres)
 - [Singularity - Hosted on GitHub Container Registry](https://github.com/netreconlab/hipaa-postgres/pkgs/container/hipaa-postgres)

 ## Environment Variables

-### netreconlab/hipaa-postgres
 ```
 POSTGRES_PASSWORD #Password for postgress db cluster
 PG_PARSE_USER #Username for logging into PG_PARSE_DB